Need a PDF?

 Ask whether you still need to take each one at its current dose.
 Your provider may want to stop some of your medications.

 Whenever you are prescribed a new medication or your dosage is changed, ask why.
-Ask your provider or pharmacist to check any new medications in a drug interaction database, especially if you’re already taking five or more medications.
+Ask your pharmacist to check on drug interactions for you, especially if you’re already taking five or more medications.

 - Also ask: